wardi/wardi.github.io/_pages/flood-fill-mazes.md

 (0, 1)
 ```

-Next we collect the unfilled locations in the box (the middle part):
+Next we collect the unfilled coordinates in the box:

 ```python
 np.where(b == 0)